davidMcneil/xubuntu-setup/readme.md

 ![](images/move_panel.png)

 ### Set Keyboard Shortcut of Whiskermenu
 Make the application selector start with Super+Space.
 The application selector allows applications to be searched and then run by hitting enter.
+Many of the configuration menus shown in subsequent images can be reached by searching for the window title with this tool.

 ![](images/whiskermenu_shortcut.png)

 ### Add Workspace Switcher to Panel
 The workspace switcher shows a preview of all the workspaces and the current workspace.
+Items can be added to the panel by right clicking on it and then selection 'Panel -> Add New Items...'.
 One can edit the workspace configuration by right clicking on the workspace switcher and selecting Properties.

 ![](images/workspace_switcher.png)